Research

 Current Projects

-1. NIH R15 (AREA): SOM-BlooD - Sustainable blood donors recruitment and retention via Social and Online/Mobile campaigns with a Virtual Reality experience: An approach for next generation donors.
-(Collaborative work with Dr. Lin Li (Co-PI), Dr. Maria Valero (Co-PI), Dr. Joy Li (Co-PI), and Dr. Afekwo (Mary) Ukuku (Co-PI) at Kennesaw State University).
-This project will develop a framework based on the Theory of Planned Behavior, social media apps, and a virtual reality experience for recruiting and sustaining the next generation of blood donors.
-NIH proposal submitted in June 2023.
+1. NIH R15 (AREA): Leveraging Technology to Create a Stress-Free Blood Donation Experience: An Approach for Next Generation Blood Donors.
+(Collaborative work with Dr. Lin Li (co-PI), Dr. Maria Valero (co-PI), and Dr. Joy Li (co-PI) at Kennesaw State University).
+This project will develop a framework based on the Theory of Planned Behavior, social media apps, and a virtual reality experience for recruiting and sustaining the next generation of blood donors in partnership with a regional blood center, its branches, and mobile units.
+NIH proposal submitted in October 2025.

 Research Funding Awarded